Setting up a common production flow

 This means an external contributor has the following role capabilities:

-- Content production: View assigned content, Edit assigned content
+- Content production: View and edit assigned Article content items.
+View, edit, and create assigned Image content items.

 Compliance managers can view content assigned to them and add comments if they find any issues.
 However, they cannot publish nor unpublish content (you'll set up this restriction in content workflow later in the tutorial).